 What’s the Team?

 In 2016, a team of ten persons from three countries was preparing to relocate to Thailand and begin ministry.
 By spring of 2017, they were all in place–from Hong Kong, the US, and Honduras.
 This international team is a reflection of the global nature of Christ’s church today.

 It started in August 2016, when Brian and Rachel Glunt and their three young children moved to Thailand.
 They are from Emmanuel Community Church, a United Brethren in Christ congregation in Fort Wayne, Ind.
 Brian worked in the printing industry while Rachel had the very important fulltime job of “mom.”

 Two other team members, from Hong Kong Conference, arrived in October 2016: Julie Hui (hoy) and Lai Au Yeung.
 Julie was involved with Campus Crusade while attending college in Hong Kong, and later spent two years working in mainland China.
 She graduated in May 2016 from the Institute of TESOL Studies at Huntington University.
 She’s also a talented pianist.
 Lai was also very involved with college ministry and her church, and graduated with an education degree focused on young children.

 Paula was the last member of the team; due to security reasons, we can’t talk much about her online.

-After close to 200 years of Protestant missions in Thailand, the ethnic Thai is still an unreached people group (to compare, ethnic Thai: 1 Protestant in 500; ethnic Vietnamese: 6 in 500; ethnic Khmer majority in Cambodia: 8.5 in 500; ethnic Lao: 10 in 500).
-Many new mission groups in Thailand have worked with ethnic minorities who, for a variety of reasons, have been much more receptive to the Gospel.
+People who are ethnically Thai are a highly unreached people group (less than half a percent Christian).
+Many mission groups in Thailand have worked with ethnic minorities who, for a variety of reasons, have been much more receptive to the Gospel.
 That has been UB’s own focus in the northern mountainous areas in the past, where we have two churches.

 However, knowing the dearth of mission focus on reaching ethnic Thai and the great need for the Gospel among them, our team will be focused on serving and reaching ethnic Thais, many who are Buddhist with some elements of folk religion.